fnalways/Olares/docs/manual/olares/settings/gpu-resource.md

 :::warning Restart notice
 Changing a GPU's mode will unbind apps from that GPU and restart their containers.

-After restart, if any GPU is in **Time slicing** mode, unbound apps may be automatically scheduled and bound to it.
+After restart, apps without specific GPU bindings are automatically scheduled to any available GPU in Time slicing mode.
 :::

 ### Time slicing

 **Time slicing** is the default mode in Olares.
 Use this mode to allow multiple applications to share resources.

-Apps without a specific GPU binding may be automatically scheduled onto GPUs in **Time slicing** mode.
+Apps without a specific GPU binding are automatically scheduled onto GPUs in **Time slicing** mode.

 ![Time slicing](/images/manual/olares/gpu-time-slicing.png#bordered)